NanXYZH/RobustOptSpline3D/README.md

-# Efficient Worst-Case Topology Optimization of Self-Supporting Structures for Additive Manufacturing
+# Topology Optimization of Self-supporting Structures for Additive Manufacturing using Implicit B-splines Representation